jonathas/pet-spa/README.md

 # Pet Web project

-The goal of this project is to have a single-page application that displays and let you manage a list of animals.
+The goal of this project is to have a single-page application that displays and lets you manage a list of animals.

 Each animal is of a specific family (e.g. dog, cat ...), has a name (unique), an age, a diet and a noise.
 Diet and noise are specific to the family.
 It is also important to note that each family is able to perform a special ability (e.g., jump, swim, ...).